jake-bickle/python-php-package/README.md

 # Python-PHP-Package

-This is a simple Python package that allows the client to interface with the system's PHP command without having to making lower level BASH commands or creating threads.
+This is a simple Python package that allows the client to interface with the system's PHP command without having to make lower level BASH commands or creating threads.
+This was a work in progress.
+Feel free to create a pull request to add more compataibility across operating systems.

 It's important to keep in mind that this package *does not create* a PHP server.
 It only interfaces with the PHP that (hopefully) exists on the system.